saltyorg/docs/docs/sandbox/apps/kometa.md

 There is a Docker-based walkthrough on the Kometa wiki [here](https://kometa.wiki/en/latest/kometa/install/docker/) that you can use to learn how to create this file.
 Once you've created it, move the file into `/opt/kometa/` and then run the tag.

 ``` shell
 sb install sandbox-kometa
 ```

 ### 2. Setup

+To configure the time that Kometa should run, you may override the `kometa_time` variable via the [inventory system](../../saltbox/inventory/index.md).
+The default is `"03:00"` or 3:00 AM in the server's time zone.

 - [:octicons-link-16: Documentation: Kometa Docs](https://kometa.wiki){: .header-icons }